 Other shrewd skeptics, including Lyle McDonald, have also pointed out numerous methodological flaws in these studies and believe the body of evidence shows that the sweet spot for muscle-building is about 10-to-20 sets per muscle group per week.

 This is because you reach a point of diminishing returns past which doing additional sets causes no additional muscle or strength gain and may even cause you to backslide by interfering with your recovery and making you so fatigued that you can no longer progress in your workouts.

-For instance, in a study conducted by scientists at California State University, researchers found that people doing 18 sets per week for their biceps gained more muscle and strength than those doing 9 or 27 sets per week.
+For instance, in a study conducted by scientists at California State University, researchers found that people doing 18 sets per week for their biceps gained more muscle than those doing 9 or 27 sets per week.

 Likewise, a study conducted by scientists at Southern Cross University showed that participants who did 14 weekly sets of triceps training experienced almost twice as much triceps growth as participants who did 7 weekly sets.
 However, those who did 28 weekly sets experienced no more growth than those who did 14 weekly sets.

 It’s worth noting that this 10-to-20-target is a guideline, not holy writ, and how many sets you should do to make progress also depends on how long you’ve been lifting weights.